‘Swing Time’, Part One, Chapter 2

 BUSTER

 As a matter of fact, yes.
 Judy invited them to tonight’s show.
-In the dining area, I believe.
+In the dining area.

 PUGSLEY